aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### getDefaultHeightRatioToChart() {#getDefaultHeightRatioToChart--}

+<b>@deprecated.</b> Please use the 'defaultHeightRatioToChart' property instead.
 Represents height of default position in units of Fraction of the chart area.

 ```javascript
 getDefaultHeightRatioToChart() : number;